robert-cronin/robert-cronin/README.md

   - Fire Upon the Deep by Vernor Vinge
   - Dune by Frank Herbert
 - I can speak Mandarin Chinese and have professional experience using the language. 你好 👋
+- I ran the Ironman Triathlon in 2017 and have been hooked on endurance sports ever since!